minio/docs/source/reference/minio-mc/mc-legalhold-info.rst

 :mc:`mc legalhold` *requires* that the specified bucket has object locking enabled.
 You can **only** enable object locking at bucket creation.
-See :mc-cmd:`mc mb with-lock` for documentation on creating buckets with object locking enabled.
+See :mc-cmd:`mc mb --with-lock` for documentation on creating buckets with object locking enabled.

 .. tab-set::